Key Takeaways

 1. Define Clear Strategic Objectives

 Start with a shared vision.
-This serves as the guiding principle for prioritizing projects in your portfolio.
+This is the guiding principle for prioritizing projects in your portfolio.

 2. Establish Lean Governance